ishais123/nsx-automation/README.md

 This tool get a CSV file and create the relevant objects according to it.

 Put the "mapping.csv" in the sane directory as the tool file.
+(Example CSV file exists in "NsxClient_v3" directory)

 To run this tool please use command structure below: